by Arbutus Shaughnessy Kerrisdale Friendship Society

 We are so thankful for the generosity of Belmont House Foundation donors, who make a rich array of programs that touch the minds and hearts of our tenants and residents possible!

 Currently the Seniors Resource Centre has moved to a new location so that we can better serve the increased number of clients using the Centre.
 Because of increased occupancy costs and limited budget dollars much of the support programming was needed to be scaled back.
-We're hoping with your donation, we can rebuild that support programming identified by our client base.
-It is hoped that we will be able to reestablish educational programs (such as crock pot cooking, knitting and crochet classes, as well as offer some seminars on various subjects), recreational programs (games days, card games, movie events, relaxation therapy classes) and to offer some programming around holiday events where people living on their own are most isolated.
+Our intent in submitting to GIVE 65 is to rebuild that support programming identified by our client base.
+It is hoped that we will be able to reestablish educational programs ( such as crock pot cooking, knit and crochet classes as well as offer some seminars on various subjects), recreational programs (games days, card games, movie events, relaxation therapy classes) and to offer some programming around holiday events where people living on their own are most isolated.

 We are your trusted partners, shaping the future of health care at Burnaby Hospital and Fellburn Care Centre.
 With the help of forward-thinking donors, we are raising funds to support programs, activities, and facility upgrades at Fellburn that create comfort, and a home like space for residents and their families.
 We show our caring through relationships respecting individuality, diversity, and honouring the whole person.
 We strive to add quality to the lives of the people in our community through healthcare, recreation, and spiritual support.
 We believe in resident-centered care and individual choice.
 We encourage people to make decisions through collaboration using open and respectful communication.